tobias-walle/ai.nvim/README.md

 If not, you can get another suggestion with `<C-n>` or provide a custom prompt for your next suggestion with `<S-C-n>` (Shift + Control + n).

-### Rewrites
+### Commands

-Select a section of text and use `:AiRewrite` to rewrite it.
-The LLM will be given your selection and the file as context.

-Optionally, you can pass a direct prompt as the second argument `:AiRewrite <prompt>`.
+The plugin provides several commands (e.g., `:AiRewrite`, `:AiFix`) to interact with the AI.
+These commands can operate on a visual selection or the entire file.
+You can provide instructions directly as arguments to the command (e.g., `:AiRewrite <your prompt>`) or, if no arguments are given, an input prompt will appear.

 The changes will be displayed in a diff.
 You can accept them with `<LocalLeader>a` or reject them with `<LocalLeader>r` (I personally have mapped localleader to `,` with `vim.g.maplocalleader = ','`).
 You can change these mappings in the config.

-Other commands:
+Available commands:

-- `:AiRewrite <prompt>` - Rewrites the selection based on the given prompt
+- `:AiRewrite <prompt>` - Rewrites the selection or entire file based on the given prompt.
+If no prompt is provided, an input field will appear.
+- `:AiRewriteSelection <prompt>` - Similar to `AiRewrite`, but strictly operates on the current visual selection.
-- `:AiSpellCheck` - Fix grammar and spelling errors in the selection
+- `:AiSpellCheck` - Fixes grammar and spelling errors in the selection using predefined instructions.
-- `:AiTranslate <lang>` - Translate the selection to another language
+- `:AiTranslate` - Translates the selection to English using predefined instructions.
+For other languages, use `:AiRewrite` with a specific translation prompt (e.g., `:AiRewrite translate this to German`).
-- `:AiFix` - Fix bugs in the selection
+- `:AiFix` - Attempts to fix bugs in the selection or file using predefined instructions and adds comments explaining the reasoning.

 ## Similar Plugins